 If you live in an area where termites are a problem, your local building code may require that you leave a 3-inch-high "inspection strip" of bare concrete near the top of your basement wall.
 To find out what details are required in your area, talk to your local building official.

-No. Fiberglass batts are air-permeable.
-When fiberglass batts are installed in contact with concrete, the moisture in the interior air condenses against the cold concrete surface, leading to mold and rot.
-That’s why I advise builders that fiberglass batts and mineral wool insulation should never be used in a basement.
+No. Fiberglass batts, mineral wool batts, and cellulose are air-permeable.
+When this type of insulation is installed in contact with concrete, the moisture in the interior air condenses against the cold concrete surface, leading to mold and rot.
+That’s why I advise builders that fiberglass batts, mineral wool insulation, and celluose should never be installed against a basement wall

 The risk of moisture problems is reduced if the concrete is first covered with a continuous layer of rigid foam or closed-cell spray foam.
 If that is done, some builders then install a 2x4 wall on the interior side of the foam insulation and fill the stud bays with fiberglass batts.
 This approach is less risky than installing fiberglass directly against the concrete.
 However, I don’t think that fiberglass batts belong in a basement.
 My advice: if you want a higher R-valueMeasure of resistance to heat flow; the higher the R-value, the lower the heat loss.
 The inverse of U-factor. , just install thicker rigid foam, and leave the stud bays empty.